tamkaize/tamkaize/README.md

 - 👋 Hi, I’m @tamkaize
-- 👀 I’m interested in financial engineering
+- 👀 I’m interested in deep learninng and quantitative finance
-- 🌱 I’m currently learning how to design and implement structured commodities and trade finance
+- 🌱 I’m currently learning C for building market-microstructures
-- 💞️ I’m looking to collaborate on developing finance-related projects
+- 💞️ I’m looking to collaborate on quantitative research, development, and financial data science
 - 📫 You can reach me via my Linkedin: https://www.linkedin.com/in/tamkaize/

 <!---